Litigation Assistant / Paralegal

 DRA is seeking a self-motivated individual to join our dynamic, results-oriented team.
 You have the opportunity to assist in all aspects of work supporting DRA’s high-impact civil rights lawsuits.
 You will work closely with attorneys and other staff on investigations, client outreach, factual research, finalizing and filing court pleadings, and trial and settlement negotiations.
 In our small office you will also assist with answering phones, greeting visitors, processing inquiries from the public, and interviewing clients and witnesses, in addition to various other administrative duties.

-This is a full-time, non-exempt position in our Berkeley, CA office, however this position is currently remote (as are all DRA staff) due to COVID-19.
+This is a full-time, non-exempt position in our New York, NY office, however this position is currently remote (as are all DRA staff) due to COVID-19.

 - Conduct factual research using a variety of internet and hard-copy resources, and compile that research into written memos and reports